 The seal is very heavy, so it sinks to the bottom.
 So, in addition to pump recirculation, you can help the sealant rise from the bottom by stirring (sweeping) it with a soft broom.

 Recirculate and clean the hot tub floor until the leak stops.
-Turn off the system.
+Then turn off the system.

 Check carefully for water loss.
-Make the new measurements and compare the results.
-Your leakage will have either stopped completely, partially or not at all.
+Make new measurements and compare the results with the previous ones.
+Your leakage could have stopped completely, partially, or not at all.

-- If the hot tub has ceased to leak, go to Step 8
+- If the hot tub has stopped leaking, you can proceed to Step 8.

-- If the leak has slowed, but not stopped completely, repeat the treatment (all previous 6 steps).
+- In case the leak has slowed down, but not stopped completely, repeat all the previous 6 steps.

-- If the leak does not stop, you can increase the product quantity and try again.
-But if the leak doesn’t stop after several attempts, it’s probably too large or in a place that the sealant can’t reach.
-In that case, contact the professionals.
+- However, if the leak persists, you can try increasing the product quantity and repeat the treatment.
+If the leak still doesn’t stop after several attempts, it’s likely to be too large or in a place where the sealant can’t reach.
+In that case, it’s best to contact the professionals.

 Reinstall the filter and resume filtering.
 Note that the filter cartridge used to remove excess sealant must be cleaned several times until the sealant is completely removed.
-Do not allow the cartridge to dry until it is thoroughly cleaned.
+Do not allow the cartridge to dry until it is spotless.

 Bathing can resume after the filter has been used to remove the excess sealant and the chemistry is optimized.